MoofyWoofy/red-owl/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Goals
+- learn
+  - riverpod
+  - use sqlite3 + drift (orm)
+  - how to use test library

+- deploy on
+  1. android (play store)
+  2. windows
+  3. linux
+  4. web (wasm)